Balkar and Karachay nationalism: Genocide recognition campaign

 The campaign for the recognition of the genocide is a central tenet and article of faith for Balkar and Karachay activists.
 It embodies the sense of persecution and loneliness felt by the Balkar and Karachay populace.

 Karachai and Balkar nationalists often hold rallies on the "genocide anniversary".
 On March 8, 2010, one such rally in Nal'chik (Kabardino-Balkaria) attracted hundreds of protesters, demanding "self-determination" for the Balkar people, claiming the Kabardin and Russian dominated parliament did nothing to address their woes.
 The rally drew some protest from the Russian population (calling it "separatist" and "subversive") and from the local government.

-In 2010, in a conciliatory move (an attempt to defuse the three-way tensions between Russians, Circassians and Balkars in Kabardino-Balkaria), President Kanokov of the Kabardino-Balkar Republic recognized the deportations as genocide, echoing statements made by the Chechen separatist government, Estonia and a memorial at Vilna in Lithuania in solidarity with the Balkars and Karachai people as fellow deportation victims.
+In 2010, in a conciliatory move (an attempt to defuse the three-way tensions between Russians, Circassians and Balkars in Kabardino-Balkaria), President Kanokov of the Kabardino-Balkar Republic recognized the deportations as genocide, echoing statements made by the Chechen separatist government, Estonia and a memorial in Vilnius, Lithuania in solidarity with the Balkars and Karachai people as fellow deportation victims.